 Another important distinction is that while sets equipped with Dolby Vision are backwards compatible with HDR 10 (and therefore are capable of displaying both types of content), HDR 10 sets can only handle HDR 10.

 That said, currently a new open standard is in the works called HDR 10+, which brings all the same benefits you get with Dolby Vision (dynamic scene coloring) while also being a cheaper technology for TV manufacturers to add to their sets.

 How Do You View HDR?

-Netflix has already found itself embroiled in the middle of the format war, with popular shows like Glow (a very colorful title in its own right) only working with Dolby Vision sets, while other Netflix originals like Ozark are only displayed in HDR 10.
+Netflix has already found itself embroiled in the middle of the format war, with popular shows like Glow (a very colorful title in its own right) only working with Dolby Vision sets, while other Netflix originals are only displayed in HDR 10.

 When considering a monitor or a TV, many products will simply advertise themselves as supporting HDR, or will maybe mention HDR10, but you’ll have to do a little digging to understand how HDR works on a specific screen.